When to Double Down in Blackjack ?

 What is a double down in Blackjack?

 Double down in blackjack is a strategic move that allows a player to double their initial bet after receiving their first two cards.
 This also comes with the stipulation that the player will receive only one additional card.
 This option is typically exercised when the player believes that a single card will put them in a position to beat the dealer's hand.
 The double-down decision is made by placing an additional bet equal to the original bet.
 Following this, the dealer deals one more card to the player, completing their hand.
-This move is often used in situations where the player's first two cards total 9, 10, or 11, offering a favorable chance of achieving a strong hand with the next card drawn.
+This move is often used in situations where the player's first two cards total 9, 10, or 11, offering a favourable chance of achieving a strong hand with the next card drawn.

 How does blackjack double down work?